Jason Ponic works in the exciting world of Hollywood film and television by day and writes by night.

 Thousands of miles from civilization, on the frozen Canadian arctic island of Beechley, lies a tiny European graveyard: The last remains of Sir John Franklin's failed expedition of the arctic.
 Three of Franklin's sailors—John Torrington, John Hartnell, and William Braine—were early casualties in a sad opera of starvation and death.
 They were buried by their comrades in 1846, all of whom would eventually succumb to the very same elements in a death walk of cannibalism and madness.

 138 years later, anthropologist Owen Beattie led an expedition to exhume these bodies to ascertain the true cause of the expedition's failure.
-Upon opening the graves, the scientists were simply baffled by what they found: three perfectly preserved bodies who stared back at time, literally.
+Upon opening the graves, the scientists were simply baffled by what they found: three perfectly preserved bodies who stared back at them, literally.

 If it weren't for the fact that his body was preserved by freezing temperatures, John Torrington would have simply disappeared to history.
 He was merely a stoker aboard the HMS Terror, one of Sir John Franklin's two ill-fated ships.